 Tools to protect caribou habitat

 For some types of caribou, these plans will help guide decision-makers who need to consider how new development could affect the caribou.
-And for other types, such as the Boreal caribou, range plans demonstrate how we will protect and maintain critical habitat using a combination of enforceable legal instruments and policy.
+For other types, such as Boreal caribou, range plans demonstrate how we will protect and maintain critical habitat using a combination of enforceable legal instruments and policy.

-In the NWT, specific actions are required for Boreal caribou, based on their status under federal and territories species at risk legislation.
+In the NWT, specific actions are required for Boreal caribou habitat protection, based on their status under federal species at risk legislation.
 This includes the development of range plans.